DataDog/glommio/README.md

 512
 ```

-## Additional inspiration
+## Current limitations

-Aside from Stjepan's work, this is also inspired greatly by the
-[Seastar](http://seastar.io) Framework for C++ that powers I/O intensive
-systems that are pushing the performance envelope, like ScyllaDB.

-However due to my immediate needs which are a lot narrower, we make
+Due to our immediate needs which are a lot narrower, we make
 the following design assumptions:

  - NVMe.
 Supports for any other storage type is not even considered.
    This allow us to use io uring's poll ring for reads and writes which
    are interrupt free.
-This also assumes that one is running either XFS
+This also assumes that one is running either `XFS`
-   or Ext4 (an assumption that Seastar also makes)
+   or `Ext4` (an assumption that Seastar also makes)

  - A corollary to the above is that the CPUs are likely to be the
    bottleneck, so this crate has a CPU scheduler but lacks an I/O